andeena/EF234405_DAA_Q2_5025211252_Nur-Azizah_5025221204_Andina-Safitri-Innayah/README.md

 ## About

 **The Tic Tac Toe game** is a classic two-player game where the objective is to form a straight line (horizontal, vertical, or diagonal) with three marks (X or O) on a 3x3 grid.
 This implementation of Tic Tac Toe is designed for a single player to compete against a bot.
-The game provides a console interface for user interaction.
+The game provides a console interface for user interaction, with three levels of difficulty: Easy, Medium, and Hard.
+The Hard level leverages a DFS-based Minimax algorithm for optimal bot strategy.

 ## Design